acolytec3/EthereumJSSlides/slides.md

 ____

 ---

 ## Idea
 ____
+- Make data availability cheaper for rollups who post data on Ethereum mainnet
-- "Shard Blob Transactions"
+- "Shard Blob Transactions" - an Ethereum transaction with a bunch of arbitrary data attached to it
-- "Protodanksharding"
+- "Protodanksharding" - the name given to the specific approach used in 4844 to provide data availability
-- Started in winter 2022 with a post from Vitalik Buterin (Ethereum's lead founder) on Ethereum Magicians
+- Started in winter 2022 with a post from Vitalik Buterin (Ethereum co-founder) on Ethereum Magicians and some early prototypes built at EthDenver by protolambda and others
 ---
 ## Draft
 ____